tanezky/tanezky.github.io/_posts/nas/2024-08-24-proxmox-part-1-encrypted-installation.md

 ## Motivation

-If not already familiar with the goals, get familiar with the article Proxmox Part 0 - Secure Architecture
+If not already familiar with the goals, get familiar with the article [Proxmox Part 0 - Project Specification](https://tanezky.github.io/posts/proxmox-part-0-project-specification/)

 This article will mostly follow the official Proxmox [tutorial](https://pve.proxmox.com/wiki/Install_Proxmox_VE_on_Debian_12_Bookworm) on installing Proxmox on a fresh Debian 12.11 installation.
 Main difference being Debian configured with encryption.